MK14-S/Cross-region-replication/README.md

 This repository contains a Go script to automate the setup of AWS S3 Cross-Region Replication (CRR) between two buckets.

 ## Features
-- Creates destination bucket if it does not exist
+- Creates destination bucket(s) if they do not exist
-- Enables versioning on both source and destination buckets
+- Enables versioning on all buckets involved
 - Creates an IAM role with required trust and inline policies for replication
 - Applies replication configuration to the source bucket
+- Supports multiple replication rules (multiple destination buckets per source)

 ## Prerequisites
 - Go 1.18+